PrimeSolar/docs/README.md

 This open-source repository contains the documentation sample code files that I have developed by myself.

 ---
+## Real&Mate Software
 <img align="right" width="200" height="200" src="https://raw.githubusercontent.com/Vladislav-Kazantsev/docs/main/logo_transparent.jpg">
 Real&Mate software is designed for prompt implementation and support of real estate agency business processes.
-Real&Mate distinctive features:
+### Features:
 * Automation of real estate offers provision to the client by several agencies.
 * Additional services provision of several service organizations to one client under one agreement.
 * Several agreements support for one client.
 * Agreement decisions are made in real time based on requirement analysis results and depend on the scores calculated on the basis of client data set.
 <br clear="right"/>
-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses

-## Roadmap
+### Roadmap
-### Common
+#### Common
-- George Washington
-- John Adams
-- Thomas Jefferson
 * [ ] Create components.js with reusable content
 * [ ] Create CSS-file
 * [ ] Add footer